MichaelaPolaskova/english-for-designers/first-impression/index.md

 # ABOUT ME

 Hi, my name is Michaela Polášková.
-I am a graphic designer.
-Now I working in Konektime.
-I make graphics for the film platform called České kino.
+I'm a graphic designer, currently working in Konektime.
+I make graphics for their film platform called České kino.
-(check it - www.ceskekino.cz)
+(check it out: www.ceskekino.cz)

-I liked to paint since I was little girl and I wanted to be a painter. luckily I changed my mind and I chose graphic design.
-But I still love the illustration.
+I have liked to paint since I was little girl and I wanted to be a painter.
+Luckily, I changed my mind, and I chose graphic design.
+But I still love illustration.

-I studied graphic design in high school and now I study it at VŠKK.
-I'm graduating this year so i hope that next year I find a job that I will love.
+I studied graphic design in high school and am now at University of Creative Communication (VŠKK).
+I'm graduating this year (2023), and I hope in the next year to find a job that I will love.

 Here are some of my works - https://michaela201.myportfolio.com